gatling/frontline-doc/content/reference/current/installation/docker/index.md

 ---
-title: "Installation with Docker Compose"
+title: "Installation with Docker"
-description: "Learn how to install Gatling Enterprise with Docker Compose"
+description: "Learn how to install Gatling Enterprise with Docker"
-lead: "Learn how to install Gatling Enterprise with Docker Compose"
+lead: "Learn how to install Gatling Enterprise with Docker"
 date: 2021-03-26T17:31:42+01:00
-lastmod: 2023-03-02T23:05:11+00:00
+lastmod: 2023-03-07T16:42:03+00:00
 weight: 1040
 ---

-Running Gatling Enterprise with [Docker Compose](https://docs.docker.com/compose/) is the recommended solution to get started quickly, as it requires the minimal amount of setup and is the easiest way to upgrade to newer versions.
+Running Gatling Enterprise with [Docker](https://docs.docker.com/engine/) is the recommended solution to get started quickly, as it requires the minimal amount of setup and is the easiest way to upgrade to newer versions.

-While it is a good start, it is not recommended for production workload.
+We provide a [Docker Compose](https://docs.docker.com/compose/) configuration as an example.
+While it is a good start, it is not recommended for production workload as it requires having the database and Gatling Enterprise in dedicated hosts for performance reasons.

 You can reuse every configuration shown here to spawn your own Docker based environment, could it be volumes that needs to be backed up, properties, ports mapping, and so on.

 ## Quick Checklist